Skip to main content

 Here are the answers to some frequently asked questions about time and attendance software and how they work:

-What are the benefits of using time and attendance tracking software?
+What is geofencing in time and attendance software?

 What is buddy punching and how can you prevent it?

-To prevent a practice like buddy punching from proliferating in your workplace, you can implement a no-tolerance buddy punching policy and communicate the same to your entire workforce.
+To curb practices like buddy punching from proliferating in your workplace, you should also implement a no-tolerance buddy punching policy and clearly communicate it to your entire workforce.
 It is also recommended that you discuss with your managers and team leaders to identify employee satisfaction issues and perform regular morale surveys.

 What should you do with an employee who misses work frequently?